How to lower your cholesterol

 Soluble fibre

-Oats, barley, stone fruits (plums, nectarines, apricots), pears, apples, aubergines, avocadoes, carrots, broccoli, Brussels sprouts and sweet potatoes are good sources of soluble fibre.
-So are some beans, like black beans or kidney beans; nuts (walnuts, almonds, hazelnuts, peanuts); and seeds including sunflower seeds and flax seeds.
+Oats, barley, stone fruits - such as plums, nectarines, apricots - pears, apples, aubergines, avocados, carrots, broccoli, Brussels sprouts, and sweet potatoes are good sources of soluble fibre.
+So are some beans, such as black beans or kidney beans, nuts - walnuts, almonds, hazelnuts, peanuts - and seeds including sunflower seeds and flax seeds.

 Pulses

 While you may think carrot, cucumber or celery sticks are dull, pairing them with home-made hummus can really perk them up.
-Just whiz up a drained tin of chick peas with a spoonful of tahini (sesame seed paste, available from most supermarkets), lemon juice, garlic and pepper.
+Just whiz up a drained tin of chick peas with a spoonful of tahini - sesame seed paste, available from most supermarkets - lemon juice, garlic and pepper.
 Equally easy but impressive as a party dip as well as for yourself is feta and beetroot hummus.
-Both are cheaper than the shop-bought alternatives and heart-healthy.
+Both are heart-healthy and cheaper than shop-bought alternatives.

 Seeds and nuts

-Keep a pot of seeds and nuts in your handbag as a snack, to avoid being tempted by high-sugar alternatives.
+Keep a pot of seeds and nuts handy as a snack, to avoid being tempted by high-sugar alternatives.
 If you do want a sweet treat, home-made flapjack does at least have plenty of soluble fibre from the oats.
-Dried fruit, like figs and dates, shouldn't be eaten in unlimited quantities because they are high in sugar.
+Dried fruit - such as figs and dates - shouldn't be eaten in unlimited quantities because they are high in sugar.
 But they feel indulgent and are a much better alternative than a chocolate bar.

 Reducing your salt intake

 On the whole, cooking from scratch is better for your heart health than ready-prepared foods.
 These are often high in hidden sugar and salt.
-While too much salt won't affect your cholesterol, it can raise your blood pressure - another major risk factor for heart disease as well as stroke.
+While too much salt won't affect your cholesterol, it can raise your blood pressure - another major contributor to heart disease, as well as stroke.

 It's the sodium in salt which affects blood pressure.
-A large new review of clinical studies shows that switching from 'standard' salt to salt substitutes, where some sodium is replaced by potassium, could cut early deaths and stroke/heart attack by 11%.
+The BHF reports that switching from standard salt to salt substitutes - where some sodium is replaced by potassium - could cut early deaths by 12%, and your chance of having a heart attack or stroke by 13%.

 Rather than salt, use herbs, spices and lemon juice to season.
-Or if you do want to add salt, opt for a reduced sodium alternative, available in supermarkets.
+Or if you do want to add salt, opt for a reduced sodium alternative.

 Sterols and stanols